What is Trauma

 Painful experiences can leave lasting impacts—even if we didn’t realize how painful they were at the time.

-The best definition of trauma is anything our brain is not prepared to handle and exceeds our ability to cope with at the time.
+The best definition of trauma is anything our brain is not prepared to handle and exceeds our ability to handle at the time.

 Trauma is not always what you think.
-Most people think of trauma as something horrific.
-Traumatic experiences often entail a threat to life or overall well-being, but any situation that leaves a person feeling overwhelmed and alone can be traumatic, even if it doesn’t involve physical harm.
+Most people think of trauma as something horrific, such as a threat to life or overall well-being.
+But any situation that leaves a person feeling overwhelmed and alone can be traumatic - even if it doesn’t involve physical harm.
 It’s not the objective facts that determine whether an event is traumatic, but how we experience the event.
-The more anxious, paralyzed, or hurt a person feels during the experience, the more likely they are to encounter long-term effects from the trauma.
-Also, whether or not there was support available at the time to process the trauma will determine how it impacts the person throughout their life.
+The more anxious, trapped, or hurt a person feels during the event, the more likely they are to encounter long-term effects from the trauma.
+The level of support available at the time also contributes to how it impacts the person throughout their life.

 Trauma doesn’t need to be a single event.
-It can build up over time.
-Complex Trauma can develop from lack of secure attachment, instability in the home, neglect, abandonment, criticism, grief or loss.
+Complex Trauma is a wide spread phenomena that can develop over time from a lack of secure attachment, instability in the home, neglect, abandonment, grief or loss.

-You might notice depression and feeling slowed down, losing interest in things that usually matter to you.
+You notice depression, heaviness and losing interest in things that usually matter to you.

-You might experience panic or anxiety keeping you overly alert, having trouble sleeping or concentrating, and feeling on edge in social settings.
+You experience panic or anxiety and feel on edge in social situations.

-Maybe your mind is going all the time and you find yourself repeatedly replaying interactions, wondering what you did wrong or what people are thinking about you.
+Maybe your mind is going all the time and you find yourself repeatedly replaying interactions, wondering what people are thinking about you.

-Or you might feel disconnected from your friends and family, and unable to explain what you’re feeling or what is wrong.
+Or you feel disconnected from your friends and family and are unable to explain what you’re feeling or what is wrong.

 You may find yourself wanting to get back to “normal,” but no longer know what normal is for you.